What is Kiwanis?

 Lt.
 Governor

 Your fellow Kiwanians have elected you to one of the key leadership positions in your district.
 Just as the club president is the leader of the club, the lieutenant governor is the leader of the division.
-The lieutenant governor serves as a leader in the district as well, by expanding Kiwanis’ reach through the opening of new Kiwanis clubs and helping clubs improve the value of the club experience.
+The lieutenant governor serves as a leader in the district as well, by sharing new member recruiting tips, expanding Kiwanis’ reach through the opening of new Kiwanis clubs and helping clubs improve the value of the club experience.

 Club Coach